 Returning to clinical practice after an extended period of absence can be daunting.
-There appears to be an increasing trend for clinicians to voluntarily take prolonged leave from clinical work for a multitude of reasons such as parental leave, carer responsibilities, research opportunities, further study opportunities, or a career break.
+There appears to be an increasing trend for clinicians to voluntarily take prolonged leave from clinical work.
+This can be for a multitude of reasons such as parental leave, carer responsibilities, research opportunities, further study opportunities, or a career break.
 These periods of leave should be regarded as a normal part of a clinician’s career pathway.

 However, many clinicians experience difficulty re-entering clinical practice.
-There is little evidence to specify the duration of absence from clinical practice before notable diminution of clinician skills , but it is generally agreed that the longer the absence from clinical practice, the harder it is to return.
-This can affect a person in a multiple of ways both personally and professionally with the key areas being competence (cognitive knowledge and procedural proficiency) and confidence .
+There is little evidence to specify the duration of absence from clinical practice before notable diminution of clinician skills .
+But, it is generally agreed that the longer the absence from clinical practice, the harder it is to return.
+This can affect a person in a multiple of ways both personally and professionally.
+The key areas affected are competence (cognitive knowledge and procedural proficiency) and confidence .

 ‘Returning to work safely involves making sure you feel prepared and supported’ .

 Absence from clinical practice can also affect your professional registration, recognition of active college Fellowship and program requirements for trainees.
 It is important to be abreast of the relevant regulations as it may influence how you take your leave.

 Outlined below are a number of resources that can assist your preparation.